 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two months out and break the drive in Klungkung or Tirta Gangga.
 Skip if airport-close convenience matters; the Sidemen position is two hours each way.